Kredsya/Kredsya/README.md

 - Develop Probabilistic Lightning Progress Determination Algorithm, in autonomous club, of Hungjin High School
 - Expand Functionality of “Sentiment Analysis Program using Twitter4j and StanfordCoreNLP”, in Software Project, of CAU
+- Develop 2D platformer game "Forest of Patience" with C++ DirectX, in Object Oreiented Programming, of CAU

 ### Toy Project